-As seen at COP26, blended finance is considered a critical tool for public and philanthropic capital to maximize environmental and social impact.
+Blended finance is considered a critical tool for public and philanthropic capital to maximize environmental and social impact.
 With growing interest in blended finance, the sector is seeing diverse and innovative tools.
-Yet, guidance on which instrument to use in which context has not followed at the same pace.
+Still, guidance on which instrument to use in which context has not followed at the same pace.

-This project, run by Bertha Centre, Roots of Impact, the Center for Sustainable Finance and Private Wealth and funded by the UBS Optimus Foundation, has released a report that identifies the clusters of the various instruments used in blended finance.
-This first report of the project, written by Taeun Kwon, Barry Panulo, Stephen McCallum, Kelvin Ivankovic, and Zaakir Essa, shares 12 key questions that blended finance actors need to ask themselves when choosing such instruments and designing the transaction.
-The questions revolve around the organizational context, motivation, the context of the investee, expected costs and available resources, and risk-return.
-The findings of this report are based on the study of 33 best practices, and several interviews with practitioners and experts who have been involved in these studies.
+This project, run by the Bertha Centre, Roots of Impact, the Center for Sustainable Finance and Private Wealth and funded by the UBS Optimus Foundation, includes two reports to date.
+The first, written by Taeun Kwon, Barry Panulo, Stephen McCallum, Kelvin Ivankovic and Zaakir Essa, shares 12 key questions that blended finance actors need to ask themselves when choosing instruments and designing their transactions.
+The questions revolve around the organizational environment, motivation, the context of the investee, expected costs and available resources and risk-return.
+The findings of this report are based on the study of 33 best practices, as well as interviews with practitioners and experts.

 The second report looks at the process of designing a transaction in more detail, giving particular attention to identifying key building blocks and discussing the elements of investees and beneficiaries.
 It seeks to support organizations in choosing the blending approaches that align with their sustainability targets.
 With this framework, co-authors Taeun Kwon, Barry Panulo, Jason Van Staden and Rowan Spazzoli guide the decision-maker through the four-step process: framing, problem selection, solution selection and the tuning of impact.

 REPORT I: Blended Finance: When to use which instrument?

 Accessing from outside of Switzerland?
 Use this link to view and download the document